stevetanasse/UCBML/Assignment1/readme.md

 * **Covert category order for the 'income' column**
 The values of the 'income' column were re-ordered to be ordinal to facilitate data analysis

+* **Duplicates**
+Duplicates were detected in the dataset however, they were limited in number and were not removed.
+Since the rows have not unique identifiers like timestamps or user ids, it's possible that duplicate rows represent distinct events.

 # Analysis
 The heatmap for upscale restaurant coupon acceptors shows the mean probability distributions for purchase history categories (Bar, CoffeeHouse, CarryAway, RestaurantLessThan20, Restaurant20To50).
 For example, among coupon acceptors, 24.4% reported visiting a coffee house less than once per month.
 Notable observations include higher probabilities for never visiting bars (41%), dining at cheaper restaurants 1-3 times per month (41.5%), and visiting upscale restaurants less than once per month (46.7%).